michaelkubina/SpotMicroESP32/README.md

 - to redesign the original parts, so that they could be printed without any support
 - to make a circuitry for all sensors and parts, that possibly would fit and be considere necessary

 Both of these will be coming soon, as both goals have progress farther than 90% each.
 This repository is a representation of my hobby and as such, it will have its own pace.
-This being said, i am still happy about any questions, collaborations, suggestions, idead, forks and what else comes to your mind.
+This being said, i am still happy about any questions, collaborations, suggestions, ideas, forks and what else comes to your mind.
 I want you to participate, because i think there are a lot of things, that you could dig into.

 ## Coming soon...
 - ~~Mountingplate for the ciruitry - FreeCAD and STL (in progress)~~